Dipeshk98/project021-backend/README.md

 | Name | Description |
 | --- | ----------- |
 | `Severless debug` | Launch Serverless in debug mode |

+### Going further with third party tool (optional)

+- Add Seed.run for automatic deployment integrated to your GitHub workflow.
+- Add a better serverless monitoring and debugging tool with Lumigo.
+Or, any equivalent Dashbird, Epsagon, Tundra.
+- Using Sentry isn't recommended for backend, there are a lot of overhead (written on Tuesday 31th August 2021).

 ### Contributions